Advertiser Disclosure

 Orlando International Airport Terminal C. Image Credit: Greater Orlando Aviation Authority

-Automated people movers transport passengers between the main terminal and the departure concourses within the secure area.
+Automated people movers transport passengers between terminals A and B and the departure concourses within the secure area.

-There are 2 lines based on the east side of the main terminal, shuttling passengers to and from Concourses 1 and 3, and the other 2 lines are on the west side of the main terminal, providing access to Concourses 2 and 4.
+There are 2 lines on the east side of the terminal building, shuttling passengers to and from concourses 1 and 3.
+The other 2 lines are on the west side of the main terminal, providing access to concourses 2 and 4.

 Shuttle Bus

-Passengers can travel between Terminals A, B, and C by riding the free shuttle bus that operates 24 hours a day.
-Pick-up and drop-off are from level 1 space B29 outside Terminal B and level 6 arrivals outside Terminal C.
+Passengers can travel between terminals B and C by riding the free shuttle bus that operates 24 hours a day from:

 Walking